-If certain playable teams are unable to fulfil particular squad requirements at the start of a new saved game, ticking this box will ensure that their playing squad will be filled out with sufficient personnel.
+If certain playable teams are unable to fulfil squad requirements at the start of a new saved game, ticking this box ensures that their playing squad is filled out with sufficient personnel.

 Disable First Transfer Window Activity

 Football Manager™ typically starts a new game in the pre-season preceding the current season in the real world.
 The database therefore reflects this in squad lists and team transfer budgets.
-By disallowing transfer activity in the first transfer window the saved game will reflect the real world more accurately than if the save allows teams to make moves they did not make in real life.
+By disallowing transfer activity in the first transfer window, the saved game reflects the real world more accurately than if the save allows teams to make moves they did not make in real life.
 Simply put, this is another option to add to the realism of your saved game.

 Disable Player Attribute Masking

 Attribute masking, colloquially referred to in places as ‘Fog of War’, is a concept where certain attributes (or in some cases all) are not visible to the human manager because Football Manager™ assumes a manager of your experience and age does not necessarily know everything about every player in the world.
 These attributes can be revealed through scouting or interaction with the player as you progress in your career.
 If you wish to simply display all information and attributes from the off, tick this option.

 Prevent control of teams with managers in place

 Tick this option if you want to restrict managerial options to those clubs that do not currently have a manager employed and instead only have the option to take charge where vacancies exist.